hiddenSymmetries/simsopt/docs/source/example_jax_mhd.rst

         tests/mhd/test_virtual_casing_jax.py -q

-At the time this page was updated, the focused suite plus example compilation tests passed with ``26 passed``, six example subtests, and one upstream JAX deprecation warning.
+At the time this page was updated, the focused suite plus example compilation tests passed with ``27 passed``, six example subtests, and one upstream JAX deprecation warning.
+Public CI installs ``vmec_jax`` and ``booz_xform_jax`` directly.
+Since ``virtual_casing_jax`` is currently a private upstream repository, public CI attempts that install but lets the virtual-casing-specific JAX tests skip when credentials are not available.

 Current limitations
 -------------------